Pavithravignesh/tailwind/README.md

 ## color

 # you could able to use tailwind.config.js file to have you're own customized color plate available only for you!

+## text

+# you can able to use tailwind.config.js as well as global.css, on which you import fonts froms google fonts and make thing available for the whole project as well as particular a element or a class!